Diamondbacks vs. Rockies Player Props Betting Odds

 Carroll Stats

-- Carroll has put up 29 hits with nine doubles, a triple, four home runs and seven walks.
-He has driven in eight runs with 10 stolen bases.
+- Carroll has nine doubles, a triple, four home runs, eight walks and eight RBI (30 total hits).
+He has stolen 10 bases.

-- Carroll will look for his seventh straight game with a hit in this matchup.
-In his last 10 games he is batting .387 with six doubles, a triple and seven walks.
+- Carroll has picked up at least one hit in seven straight games.
+In his last 10 games he is batting .419 with six doubles, a triple and seven walks.

 Carroll Recent Games